Name: Kuzhelkov Anton Vladimirovich

 Case History

-In December 2020, the Investigative Committee opened criminal cases against Anton Kuzhelkov and Nikolay Prokhorov.
-On the same day, they were merged into one proceeding.
-Law enforcement officers searched 19 addresses of Jehovah’s Witnesses in Kirsanov, as well as Kuzhelkov’s actual residence in the city of Lukhovitsy (Moscow Region).
-Nikolay was taken to sign a recognizance agreement.
-Anton was placed in a pre-trial detention center, where he stayed for 431 days, after which he was released under a ban on certain actions.
-In September 2021, the case went to court, and in December 2023, a new judge began to consider it again.
-Proceedings against Prokhorov were suspended in February 2025 due to his health condition.
-In May 2025, the court sentenced Kuzhelkov to 6.5 years of probation.
+In December 2020, the Investigative Committee initiated criminal cases against Anton Kuzhelkov and Nikolay Prokhorov.
+They were merged into one proceeding on the same day.
+Law enforcement officers searched 19 addresses of Jehovah’s Witnesses in Kirsanov, as well as Kuzhelkov’s actual residence in Lukhovitsy (Moscow Region).
+Nikolay was placed under a recognizance agreement.
+Anton was put in pretrial detention, where he remained for 431 days, after which he was released under a ban on certain actions.
+In September 2021, the case went to court; in December 2023 it was passed to a new judge for reconsideration.
+Proceedings against Prokhorov were discontinued in February 2025 due to his health condition.
+In May 2025, the court gave Kuzhelkov a 6.5-year suspended sentence.

 Back to top